nagisatadjfar/nagisatadjfar.github.io/_pages/research.md

 {: .paper-block-md}
 <details data-title="Friends in Higher Places">
   <summary>Abstract</summary>
   Elite university access is highly unequal.
 Low-income students are less likely to apply to and attend than equally qualified high-income peers.
 Using UK administrative data, we exploit “breakthrough” events when a school first sends a student to a top university.
 Applications from that school to that university subsequently rise by 30%.
 Students induced into elite universities by a breakthrough are lower-income, but graduate at typical rates.
 Access induced by breakthroughs promotes upward mobility: marginal entrants earn £4,000 more annually than matched control students.
 Why were these students not applying previously?
 Using a field experiment in British schools, we show that the primary barrier is students' beliefs about social fit at top universities rather than beliefs about admissions chances or success at university.
 At baseline, low-income students are more pessimistic about their chances of fitting in at an elite university, but not about their chances of admission or graduation.
 Students randomly assigned to view short videos of undergraduates discussing their experiences are 6 percentage points more likely to apply to the speaker's university.
 While students’ expectations of fitting in and making friends shift, beliefs about admission chances or graduation do not.
 Students randomly matched with mentors primarily discuss social life at university, and the most important factor participants raise with mentors is whether they would fit in and enjoy their time.
-Our findings highlight perceptions of the social environment at elite universities as a central barrier to access and illustrate that scalable interventions can address this barrier and promote social mobility.
+Our findings highlight perceptions of the social environment at elite universities as a central barrier and illustrate how scalable interventions can promote social mobility.
 </details>

 <br>